brettb/FramePack-Docker-CUDA-Mult-GPU/README.md

 # FramePack Docker CUDA

 Docker container for running FramePack with CUDA support, optimized for multi-GPU environments.
-This setup dynamically patches FramePack source code for compatibility with newer PyTorch & CUDA versions and handles Hugging Face model loading specifics.
+This setup dynamically patches FramePack source code for compatibility with newer PyTorch 2.7 & CUDA 12.8 and handles Hugging Face model loading specifics.
+This container will support NVIDIA 3000, 4000 & 5000 series GPUs.
+You can any specifics to your GPU in the Docker file.

 ## Prerequisites